Hard Graft: Performance, Labour and Value

 The annual conference of the Irish Society for Theatre Research invites papers and performance presentations that consider the intersection of performance, labour and value.
 How is labour valued in theatre and performance scholarship and practice?
 Whose labour gets recognised, and whose labour remains invisible?
 The conference considers these questions along two interrelated tracks: the external, societal/institutional values placed on performance practices, texts, artists and research; and the value systems in operation within theatre and performance practice and scholarship.

-In an article on ‘Stealth Pedagogies’, Bryony Trezise questions how scholarly labour can keep the “radical disciplinary intentions” and the “shudder of thought” (Sarah Ahmed, 2017) of performance alive within institutional hierarchies that ‘value certain (dis)embodiments of thought over others’ (Trezise, 2019).
+In an article on ‘Stealth Pedagogies’, Bryoni Trezise questions how scholarly labour can keep the “radical disciplinary intentions” and the “shudder of thought” (Sarah Ahmed, 2017) of performance alive within institutional hierarchies that ‘value certain (dis)embodiments of thought over others’ (Trezise, 2019).
 What advantages or disadvantages does the harnessing of creative energies, modes of thought, and affective labour in the arts for other fields of research have on how performing arts disciplines perceive their own labour?
-How is immaterial labour valued in the fields of theatre and performance scholarship?
-Grass roots feminist movements such as Waking The Feminists have brought awareness to the gender imbalances in the Irish theatre industry in the realm of the visible, charting the representation in funded institutions of male versus female playwrights, directors and designers, for example.
-This important work raises the question of what invisible labour is supporting current institutional and industry hierarchies?
-What falls outside of current methods of evaluation and record keeping?
+And how is immaterial labour valued (or not) in the fields of theatre and performance scholarship?
+Grass roots feminist movements such as Waking the Feminists have brought awareness to the gender imbalances in the Irish and Northern Irish theatre industries within the realm of the visible, charting the representation in funded institutions of male versus female playwrights, directors and designers, for example.
+More recently, the Black Lives Matter movement has brought renewed attention to the lack of representation of black and global majority scholars and scholarship in higher education institutions and how ‘race privilege is being produced and reproduced’ (Louwanda Evans and Wendy Leo Moore, 2015).
+This important work of counting and accountability also raises the question as to what invisible and immaterial labour is upholding or challenging current institutional and industry hierarchies.
+And what falls outside of current methods of evaluation and record keeping?
 As Susan Leigh Foster highlights in her study of value in dance, ‘[v]alue accrues through individual choices that people make and is often established through the practices and institutions that assign significance to various kinds of objects and events’ (Valuing Dance, 2019, p.1).
 How might theatre and performance scholarship and practice harness this agency for action through the labour of individual choice, and how might this affect the accrual of value?

 Proposals for paper and performance presentations are invited to address the following questions, or any other related aspect of the conference theme: